harding/bitcoinops.github.io/_includes/articles/payment-batching.md

 This post describes how
-high-frequency spenders can use the scaling technique of *payment batching* to reduce transaction sizes and fees by about 75% in practical situations.
+high-frequency spenders can use the scaling technique of *payment batching* to reduce transaction fees and block space use by about 75% in practical situations.
 As of September 2020, payment batching is used by multiple popular Bitcoin services (mainly exchanges), is available as a built-in feature